LopezChris/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 - C6 - MORTGAGE_INSURANCE_PERCENTAGE
 - C7 - NUMBER_OF_UNITS

 3\.
-Continue scrolling the current page to see more columns (image is not included)
+Scroll to the right to see the remaining columns (image is not included)

 - C8 - OCCUPANCY_STATUS
 - C9 - ORIGINAL_COMBINED_LOAN_TO_VALUE
 - C10 - ORIGINAL_DEBT_TO_INCOME_RATIO